-Unit Reference H/502/1636
+H/502/1636

-Level 3
+3

-Credit Value 5
+5

-Guided Learning Hours 33
+33

-Unit Summary The aim of this unit is to provide the learner with the knowledge, understanding and skills required to plan the establishment of a population of wild animals or animals for release into the wild.
+The aim of this unit is to provide the learner with the knowledge, understanding and skills required to plan the establishment of a population of wild animals or animals for release into the wild.
 The learner will produce plans that achieve a balance between the intended purpose of the establishment/management and the opportunities and constraints relating to the activity.
+This unit is a knowledge-based unit, with no physical requirements.

-Learning Outcomes Assessment Criteria
+Assessment Criteria

-(1 to 3) (1.1 to 3.1)

-The learner will The learner can
+(1.1 to 3.1) The learner can

-Be able to plan the establishment and management of wild animal populations 1.1.
+1.1.
 Establish the intended purpose of the animal population 1.2.
 Identify the following opportunities and constraints relevant to establishing and managing the animal population: legal environmental social, cultural and aesthetic economic physical organisational timing/seasonality 1.3.
 Produce plans that achieve the best balance between the intended purpose and the opportunities and constraints 1.4.
-Identify the following resources required to achieve the plan and establish their availability: human financial material capital animal
+Identify the following resources required to achieve the plan and establish their availability: human financial

-Produce plans that contain the following types of 1.5. information as necessary for their effective implementation in the context of the specific site: site preparation methods of work sequence of operations disposal of waste • site maintenance health and safety requirements Present your plans in a way which is suitable for 1.6. those who are to use them 2.1.
-Explain planning methods and the circumstances in which they apply when establishing or managing wild animal populations 2.2.
-Explain the methods for identifying the opportunities and constraints to establishing and managing animal populations: legal environmental • social, cultural and aesthetic economic physical organisational timing/seasonality 2.
-Understand how to plan the 2.3.
-Summarise the requirements and legislation establishment and relating to the establishment and management of management of wild animal populations populations 2.4.
-Identify the sources of information covering: site preparation methods of work sequence of operations disposal of waste site maintenance health and safety requirements 2.5.
-Summarise the legislation relating to planning and use of sites for the care and breeding of animals 2.6.
+material

+• capital

+• animal

+1.5.
+Produce plans that contain the following types of

+information as necessary for their effective implementation in the context of the specific site:

+site preparation methods of work

+sequence of operations

+disposal of waste

+site maintenance

+health and safety requirements

+1.6.
+Present your plans in a way which is suitable for those who are to use them

+2.1.
+Explain planning methods and the circumstances in which they apply when establishing or managing wild animal populations

+2.2.
+Explain the methods for identifying the

+opportunities and constraints to establishing and

+managing animal populations:

+• legal

+environmental

+social, cultural and aesthetic

+economic

+physical

+organisational

+2. Understand how to plan the timing/seasonality

+establishment and entities, seasonalies

+management of wild animal populations 2.3.
+Summarise the requirements and legislation relating to the establishment and management of populations

+2.4.
+Identify the sources of information covering:

+site preparation

+methods of work

+sequence of operations

+disposal of waste

+site maintenance

+health and safety requirements

+2.5.
+Summarise the legislation relating to planning and use of sites for the care and breeding of

+animals

+L

+2.6.
 Describe the methods available for assessing population growth targets 2.7.
 Describe the methods available for calculating the size and types of facilities required for the assessed population growth Understand relevant health and safety legislation and environmental good practice 3.1.
 Summarise current health and safety and animal welfare legislation, codes of practice and any additional requirements Mapping to National Occupational Standards O29NAC13.1